github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 Deployments are a new model in the GitHub ecosystem.
 We don't have any UI components currently, and deployments are intended to be used exclusively by tooling.
-Much like the status API, we won't be doing the actual deployment for you.
+Much like the Status API, we won't be doing the actual deployment for you.
 We're hoping to provide consistency across the various type of release processes regardless of what's involved with getting it built or on your servers.